Bottle oven: Description

 A bottle oven is protected by an outer hovel which helps to create an updraught.
 The oven itself is inside the hovel and is cylindrical in shape with domed roof and foot (30cm) thick walls.
-The brick structure of the oven would be reinforced with iron bands that ran around the circumference.
+The brick structure of the oven was reinforced with iron bands that ran around the circumference.
 More iron was used around the access door known as the wicket or clammin.
 At the base of the kiln there were a number of fire mouths.

 A type known as the updraft stack oven dispensed with most of the hovel and mounted the chimney directly on top of the kiln.
-Another type known as downdraft bottle oven ran the hot gases back through the kiln before venting them through flues in the base of the oven.
+Another type known as downdraft bottle oven directed the hot gases back through the kiln before venting them through flues in the base of the oven.
 This made them more efficient and provided more even heating within the oven.

 The enamel kiln (or muffle kiln) is of a different construction, with external flues, and was fired at 850C.
-The pots were stacked on seven or eight levels of clay bats (shelves).
+The pots were stacked on seven or eight levels of batts, or refractory shelves.
 The door is iron lined with brick.

-Kilns known as calcining kilns were used to bake animal bone and flint prior to crushing.
-These would then be used in the production of certain types of pottery.